hatv/datafirst/readme.md

 ##[Data Scientist Lab - Click Here](./3.datascientist/)
 As a Data Scientist, you have to turn raw data into meaning using state-of-the-art techniques leveraging open source and enterprise applications.
 Perform this hands-on lab leveraging Apache Spark, Jupyter, Python, and R to derive sales performance for a specific product line, then build an advanced Machine Learning model in R.
 ##[Application Developer Lab - Click Here](./4.applicationdeveloper/)
 As an Application Developer, you need multiple application and data services that facilitate a modern architecture and delivery practices around mobile, microservices, DevOps and continuous delivery.
-Perform this hands-on lab to quickly build and deploy a live dashboard with Node.js connceted to a document data service.
+Perform this hands-on lab to quickly build and deploy a live dashboard with Node.js connected to a document data service.